 - Shadowrun offers several examples:

-- German megacorporation Prometheus has built a few Arcoblocks in the middle of the contaminated North Sea for unknown purposes.
+- German megacorporation Proteus has built a few arkoblocks in the middle of the contaminated North Sea for unknown purposes.

 - There are some floating arcologies scattered across the Pacific.